apirrone/Open_Duck_Mini/V2_ROADMAP.md

 # V2 ROADMAP

+First make the placo walk work with foot sensors -> This validate the design, the motors are powerful enough and urdf is close to the real thing

 ## CAD

 ### Notes :
 - Plan mounting holes for aesthetic stuff later ?
 - Plan to hide the cables somehow
+- Integrate feet contact sensors (switchs, not fsr I think)

 ### TODO
   - [] Full redesign using feetech motors.